Little Girl Blue (album): Title

 The title of the album also appears to have caused some confusion.
-The first copies of the album were released with Nina Simone's name on the front of record sleeve, and the title reading: Jazz As Played in an Exclusive Side Street Club.
-In March, for instance, the Philadelphia Tribune ran an advertisement for a gig Simone was playing in Atlantic City at the Club Harlem, 'which told readers with some hyperbole that in addition to being the "Nation’s newest sensation," she also had an album out: Jazz As Played in an Exclusive East Side Street Club.
-This had 'apparently been one of the proposed titles for Little Girl Blue and was featured as a subtitle in some versions'.
-Furthermore, while Cash Box had listed the album's title as Little Girl Blue in its 14 February edition 'February Album Releases', when the album entered the charts later in the year, it would list it as simply Nina Simone.
-For instance, the 22 August edition of Cash Box still lists the album as Nina Simone (while at position number 32 on its Top 100 Best Selling Tunes), the title Little Girl Blue being used for the 29 August edition onward (as it reached position number 27).
+The first copies of the album were released with Nina Simone's name on the front of record sleeve, and the title reading: Jazz as Played in an Exclusive Side Street Club.
+In March, for instance, the Philadelphia Tribune ran an advertisement for a gig Simone was playing in Atlantic City at the Club Harlem, which told readers with some hyperbole that in addition to being the "Nation’s newest sensation," she also had an album out: Jazz as Played in an Exclusive East Side Street Club.
+This had "apparently been one of the proposed titles for Little Girl Blue and was featured as a subtitle in some versions."
+Furthermore, while Cash Box had listed the album's title as Little Girl Blue in its February 14 edition "February Album Releases", when the album entered the charts later in the year, it would list it as simply Nina Simone.
+For instance, the August 22 edition of Cash Box still lists the album as Nina Simone (while at position number 32 on its Top 100 Best Selling Tunes), the title Little Girl Blue being used for the August 29 edition onward (as it reached position number 27).
 Later releases of the album would sometimes use one title or the other, such as Little Girl Blue (1992 Extended Version) and Jazz as Played in an Exclusive Side Street Club (2002 Extended Version and Remaster).

 Promotion

 Adding to Simone's disillusionment with Bethlehem, the company had also not issued a lead single to promote the album, either immediately before or immediately after the album release.
-As Alan Light tells it 'part of Simone's frustration with Bethlehem came from their resistance to issuing a single'.
-However, 'Sid Mark, a disc jockey at WHAT in Philadelphia [...] had started playing her recording of "I Loves You, Porgy" on air, sometimes multiple times in a row'.
+As Alan Light tells it, "part of Simone's frustration with Bethlehem came from their resistance to issuing a single".
+However, "Sid Mark, a disc jockey at WHAT in Philadelphia [...] had started playing her recording of 'I Loves You, Porgy' on air, sometimes multiple times in a row."
 When Bethlehem became aware of this, they apparently rushed to issue it as a single.
-"I Loves You, Porgy" was released in May 1959, the 30 May edition of Cash Box writing in their 'Record Reviews' section that it was 'a beautifully sensitive performance'.
+"I Loves You, Porgy" was released in May 1959, the May 30 edition of Cash Box writing in their "Record Reviews" section that it was "a beautifully sensitive performance".
 Within a few months it had become a hit, peaking at number 18 on the pop charts, and number 2 on the R&B charts.
 Helped by the success of the single, the album too went on to become a hit.